Chicken Pot Pie is one of my families favorite Sunday Suppers. This pie has a flakey crust and the filling is creamy and

 I have a small confession to make – pie crusts and I don’t really get along well.
 If you have an aversion to pie crusts that are not pretty then shield your eyes before you look any further.
 Do not, however, think this recipe is not worth trying.

-Here at Feeding Big and more, we often have leftover chicken from a Sunday roast.
+Here at Feeding Big and more, we often have leftover chicken from a Sunday roast chicken.
 I don’t like to waste anything and work hard to prevent food waste, so I make sure I find recipes that use up our leftovers.
 This chicken pot pie uses up what we have leftover and makes a great meal that my family loves.